Can You Ride A Bicycle On The Sidewalk?

 Everyone is required to drive on the right side of the road in the United States.
 Bicycles are included in this.
 This is because it is the most secure mode of transportation.
 It is simpler to notice one another and prevent collisions when drivers travel in the same direction.

-Answered 4 months ago Ola Hansen
+Answered one year ago Ola Hansen